Management Policies And Procedures

 B. GENERAL POLICIES AND PROCEDURES.
 The general policies and procedures gleaned from the Foundation Charter and By-Laws, governing Board decisions and AAAA guidance are listed below.
 They shall govern management of the Scholarship Program and funds entrusted to the Foundation.

 1. The AAAA member to whom an applicant is related must have an effective date of membership on or before 1 May of the year prior to the year in which the applicant is seeking a scholarship, unless the member is deceased.
-This requirement is waived for all uniformed members of the Active Army, Army National Guard and U.S. Army Reserve.
+This requirement is waived for all uniformed members of the Active Army, Army National Guard, U.S. Army Reserve, and certain Heritage Organizations.

 2. The principal aim of the Foundation is to provide as much funding as is reasonably possible to student applicants in the population to be served.